marinatedconcrete/config/kustomization/components/redis/README.md

+# Redis component

-Sets up Redis for paperless.
-A redis server is required for Paperless.
+Sets up a Redis for paperless (for now) with a small PVC for state.
+See the [paperless component](../paperless/README.md) for more details.